Using exceptions in Perl 6

 X::IO occurs, then the message

-some kind of IO exception was caught! will be displayed.
+some kind of IO exception was caught! will be sent to stderr and displayed.

 CATCH block uses smart matching similar to how